top of page

 "Few places have gracefully navigated the end of fossil fuels.”

-Who might lose pollution-related employment, and where might they end up?
+Who might lose pollution-related employment, and where might they go?

-"EVs require far fewer parts than those with internal combustion engines, which means...fewer factory assembly jobs."
+"EVs require far fewer parts" than cars with old-style engines, which means "fewer factory assembly jobs."

-Car companies buy more than $10 billion worth of advertising (per year) from media organizations.
+Car companies buy $10 billion worth of advertising (annually) from commercial media organizations.

-will be solar photovoltaic installers and wind turbine service technicians.”
+Projected job growth is here: solar photovoltaic installers and wind turbine service technicians.

 Just Transitions may be unusual, but they do happen: